 We began by targeting around 32,000 users in the US who were listed as security professionals.
 But, since this client operates in the physical security space, and not the cybersecurity or IT space, our qualifiers had to be extremely specific.
 We excluded specific job titles and targeted LinkedIn groups dedicated to physical security, contact security, and security guard management.

-TL;DR - For predictable, successful, and eyebrow-raising B2B advertising campaigns, LinkedIn is your new best friend.
+TL;DR - For predictable and effective B2B advertising campaigns, LinkedIn is your new best friend.

 Want to set up LinkedIn advertisements with a crew that knows it best?
 InMail - I mean, email - Salted Stone today.
 Let's Talk!